 If you’ve got the Citi Premier card, you can also use those ThankYou points toward travel at 1.25 cents each.
 So that’s the baseline for those points.

 Capital One’s “purchase eraser” function is by far the most versatile, as you can simply go back and zero out your purchase using points.
-But each mile is worth exactly 1 cent, so the Venture Rewards Credit Card’s 50,000-point sign-up bonus after spending $3,000 in the first 3 months allows you to cover up to $500 in travel expenses.
+But each mile is worth exactly 1 cent, so the Capital One Venture Rewards Credit Card’s 50,000-mile sign-up bonus after spending $3,000 in the first 3 months allows you to cover up to $500 in travel expenses.